engage-manoa/engage-manoa.github.io/index.md

 ## Developer Guide
 ### Installation
-First, click the "Clone or download" button to download the GitHup rep to your local file system.
+First, click the "Clone or download" button to download the GitHup repo to your local file system.

 Second, [install Meteor](https://www.meteor.com/install).